Written by Cat Roberts from Cat is out of the office

 - Ulcinj

-Since I didn’t go to Podgorica on my visit (I arrived in Montenegro via land from Croatia), I rented a car at the Tivat International Airport – but this was a little more expensive than Podgorica.
+Since I didn’t visit Podgorica during my visit (I arrived in Montenegro via land from Croatia), I rented a car at the Tivat International Airport, but this was a little more expensive than Podgorica.

 Montenegro Car Rental Companies: